Your Number One Choice for School Excursions on Stockton Beach!

 Join Sand Dune Safaris on an educational journey filled with knowledge and concluding with some thrilling fun.
-Enjoy the practical field studies on the beach and in the dunes, and to finish the tour, why not enjoy some sand boarding?
+Enjoy the practical field studies on the beach and in the dunes, and to finish the experience, why not enjoy some sandboarding?

 Looking for an outdoor classroom for your Year 12 Ecosystems at Risk HSC Topics?
 Sand Dune Safaris’ owners, Ana and Andrew, have a passion for the dunes that extends to their history, formation and management, and love to conduct these excursions!
 We can cover all areas of the syllabus including:

 - The nature and rate of change which affects ecosystem functioning;

 - Human Impacts, both positive and negative;

 - Traditional and Contemporary Management Practices